Navigating the West Village of our lives.

 Being thrown into the unknown goes with the territory of pursuing any dream you may have.
 The sheer definition of following a dream means walking a path you’ve never walked before, encountering obstacles you’ve never encountered before.

-So, the next time you find yourself in the West Village of your life, glance back at how far you’ve come.
+So, next time you find yourself in the West Village of your life, glance back at how far you’ve come.
 Try not look too far ahead.
 And take One.
 Step.
 At.
 A. Time.

 Janice Radomsky